Russia strikes near Ukraine’s capital; mosque reported hit

 Russia’s troops are likely to see their ranks bolstered soon from abroad.
 Denis Pushilin, the Russia-backed head of a separatist region in eastern Ukraine, said Saturday that he expects “many thousands” of fighters from the Middle East to join the rebels and fight “shoulder-to-shoulder” against the Ukrainian army.

-Russian Defense Minister Sergei Shoigu’s said Friday that Russian authorities received requests from over 16,000 people from the Middle East who are eager to join the Russian military action in Ukraine.
-He added that many of them previously fought together with Russia against the Islamic State group.
+Russian Defense Minister Sergei Shoigu said Friday that Russian authorities have received request from over 16,000 people from the Middle East who are eager to join the Russian military action in Ukraine.
+He added that many of those people have previously fought together with Russia against the Islamic State group.

 Thousands of soldiers on both sides of the war in Ukraine are believed to have been killed along with many civilians.
 At least 2.5 million people have fled the country, according to the United Nations refugee agency.

-As the conflict drags on, the United Nations is seeking agreement with Ukraine and Russia for establishing aid delivery corridors in Ukraine.
-Amin Awad, the U.N.’s crisis coordinator for Ukraine, told The Associated Press that progress was being mad,e but he expressed frustration over slow implementation.
+“It’s ugly already, but it’s going to get worse,” said Nick Reynolds, a warfare analyst at Royal United Services Institute, a British think tank.

+Russian forces were blockading Kharkiv, Ukraine’s second-largest city, even as efforts have been made to create new humanitarian corridors around it and other urban centers so aid can get in and residents can get out.

-Earlier attempts to establish evacuation routes from Mariupol failed under ongoing sheling.
-Russian forces are also blockading Kharkiv, Ukraine’s second-largest city.
-Ukraine’s emergency services reported Saturday that the bodies of five people – two women, a man and two children – were pulled from a Kharkiv apartment building struck by shelling.
+Ukraine’s emergency services reported Saturday that the bodies of five people — two women, a man and two children — were pulled from an apartment building that was struck by shelling in Kharkiv.

+The Russians also stepped up attacks on Mykolaiv, located 470 kilometers (292 miles) south of Kyiv, in an attempt to encircle the city.

+New commercial satellite images appeared to capture artillery firing on residential areas that stood between the Russians and the capital.
+The images from Maxar Technologies showed muzzle flashes and smoke from big guns, as well as impact craters and burning homes in the town of Moschun, 33 kilometers (20.5 miles) from Kyiv, the company said.

-On the economic and political front, the U.S. and its allies have moved to further isolate and sanction the Kremlin.
-President Joe Biden announced that the U.S. will dramatically downgrade its trade status with Russiaand ban imports of Russian seafood, alcohol and diamonds.
+On the economic and political front, the U.S. and its allies moved to further isolate and sanction the Kremlin.
+President Joe Biden announced that the U.S. will dramatically downgrade its trade status with Russia and ban imports of Russian seafood, alcohol and diamonds.

 The move to revoke Russia’s “most favored nation” status was taken in coordination with the European Union and Group of Seven countries.